kfang1220/workpatterns-takehome/README.md

 The table was made with material ui but could've been done with native html as well.

+Reason behind email change being an input was to show/use something different.
+It could have been a scraped list of emails within the JSON.

 Things to consider/potential ideas:
 1. ~~User input for any email for any given JSON file.
 This makes the task somewhat of an application as it current only displays data with a given hard coded email.~~ (Done)
 2. ~~Years to be included rather than just 12 months.
 A single year could be displayed at any given time and I would paginate the rest.~~ (Done)